chocolatey/choco-wiki/CommandsPush.md

 In order to save your API key, copy the access key from your chocolatey.org account into the following command:
 `NuGet SetApiKey <your key here> -source http://chocolatey.org/`

 To get nuget.exe, you can install `nuget.commandline` with chocolatey.
-You may have noticed that it only exists on nuget.org and not chocolatey.org.
-That's right, chocolatey by default looks at both chocolatey.org and nuget.org!

 ##Parameters
 ###PackageName